Proving properties

 }

 Such a simple post-condition is automatically proven by F*.
-The properties of our square function are not fasinating.
+The properties of our square function are not fascinating.
 Let's study a more interesting example: Barrett reduction.

 A concrete example of contract: Barrett reduction